EOSIO/eosjs/README.md

 * **chainId** `hex` - Unique ID for the blockchain you're connecting too.
 This is required for valid transaction signing.
 The chainId is provided via the [get_info](http://ayeaye.cypherglass.com:8888/v1/chain/get_info) API call.

+  Identifies a chain by its initial genesis block.
+All transactions signed will only be valid the blockchain with this chainId.
+Verify the chainId for security reasons.

 * **keyProvider** `[array<string>|string|function]` - Provides private keys
   used to sign transaction.
 If multiple private keys are found, the API